yuanhuihui/yuanhuihui.github.io/ongoing/activity/activity_start.md

         if (inTask == null) {
             if (sourceRecord == null) {

-                // This activity is not being started from another...  in this
-                // case we -always- start a new task. if ((launchFlags & Intent.FLAG_ACTIVITY_NEW_TASK) == 0 && inTask == null) {
+                if ((launchFlags & Intent.FLAG_ACTIVITY_NEW_TASK) == 0 && inTask == null) {
-                    Slog.w(TAG, "startActivity called from non-Activity context; forcing " +
-                            "Intent.FLAG_ACTIVITY_NEW_TASK for: " + intent);

                     launchFlags |= Intent.FLAG_ACTIVITY_NEW_TASK;
                 }
             } else if (sourceRecord.launchMode == ActivityInfo.LAUNCH_SINGLE_INSTANCE) {
-                // The original activity who is starting us is running as a single
-                // instance...  this new activity it is starting must go on its
-                // own task.
                 launchFlags |= Intent.FLAG_ACTIVITY_NEW_TASK;
             } else if (launchSingleInstance || launchSingleTask) {
-                // The activity being started is a single instance...  it always
-                // gets launched into its own task. launchFlags |= Intent.FLAG_ACTIVITY_NEW_TASK;
+                launchFlags |= Intent.FLAG_ACTIVITY_NEW_TASK;
             }
         }